cyberlibrarian/cyberlibrarian.github.io/_posts/2020-07-30-threat-intelligence.md

 explicit: "no" #other option is no
 block: "no" #means is shown in itunes
 ---
-Alec and Chris are back to presents some of the latest cyber-threats and discuss cybersecurity news for July 2020.
+Cybersecurity Analysts Alec and Chris are back to presents some of the latest cyber-threats and discuss cybersecurity news for July 2020.

 Join us for a LIVE discussion and Q&A at the end.
 We will be discussing numerous aspects of the Twitter Hack and taking your questions.